stadium-software/conditional-datagrid-styling/README.md

 | Column Heading | The heading of the column where the filter will be applied (copy the table heading) |
 | Conditions | The above mentioned list of conditions |
 | AttachToRow | A boolean to indicate if the row or cell will be styled |

+5. Drag in the query and SetValue to populate the DataGrid as per usual

 ### Number Column Styling